The Time To Plan For The Future Is Now.

 Can't I just use a Do-it-yourself Trust?

 Many people contemplate preparing their own Trust from a website, in order to save money.
 They do their own taxes, why not do their own Trust?
-The problem is that the average person has no knowledge or understanding of the way a Trust should be set up, and they do not input the information into the website correctly.
+The problem is that the average person has no knowledge or understanding of the way a Trust should be set up, and they do not input the information into the website properly.
 The Trust that is generated is then set up incorrectly, and will not distribute their assets according to their wishes.
-If you do your taxes wrong, you might be audited.
-If you do your Trust wrong, no one will know about it until after you die, when it is too late to fix it.
-The trust you prepare yourself is legally binding, even if you make a mistake.
+If you make a mistake on your taxes, you might be audited.
+If you make a mistake on your Trust documents, no one will know about it until after you die, when it is too late to fix it.
+The trust you prepare yourself is legally binding, including any unintended errors.
+It just makes more sense to have your Estate Plan prepared by someone who is experienced and knowledgeable.